SimranAnand1/Budget-Management-and-Chart-Analyzing-System/README.md

-# Budget Manager
+# Budget Management System and Analyzer

-#### A simple budget tracker to keep track of your incoming and outgoing expenses per month.This has been made using Vanilla JavaScript
+#### A budget management web application to keep track of one's incoming and outgoing expenses per month.This has been created using Vanilla JavaScript, HTML, CSS, JSON, PHP, Bootstrap 4, chart.js and some other JavaScript libraries.

 ## Demo